Unlock the Power of Your Breath

-Your Breath is more than air, it is the gateway to unlocking deep healing, clarity, and transformation.
-With each conscious inhale and exhale, you open the doorway to expanded awareness, inner peace, and a renewed sense of vitality.
+Your Breath is the bridge between Body, Mind, and Spirit.
+With each conscious inhale and exhale, you open the doorway to Release, Renewal, and Remembrance of who you truly are.

-In my Breathwork Sessions, I will guide you through Conscious Connected Breathing, a powerful practice rooted in my training as a Shamanic Breathwork practitioner.
-This immersive journey blends ancient wisdom with modern somatic techniques, helping you release what no longer serves you and reconnect with your true essence.
-While I do not claim the title of Shaman, my training was guided by a practitioner of the Quechuan tradition, and I hold deep reverence for these teachings.
+In my Breathwork sessions, I guide you through Rhythmic Conscious Breathing, a practice rooted in my training as a Shamanic Breathwork practitioner.
+Blending ancient wisdom with modern somatic tools, I hold a safe space for you to release what no longer serves and reconnect with your own inner Medicine.

 What is Shamanic Breathwork?